liuyangzhuan/ButterflyPACK/EXAMPLE/README.md

 	! x of N_loc*nrhs is the local solution vector
 ```

-## Fortran EXAMPLE
+## Fortran Example
 You can run several examples in this directory as follows.
 You can modify options in the driver or from command line.
-EMCURV_Driver.f90 and EMCURV_Module.f90:

 KERREG_Driver.f90:
-A example for kernel ridge regression (KRR) with RBF kernel.
+An example for kernel ridge regression (KRR) with RBF kernel.
 This example constructs (with entry evaluation), factor a RBF-kernel matrix and uses it for binary classifications with UCI machine learning datasets.
 ```
 mpirun -n nmpi ./EXAMPLE/krr
 ```

+EMCURV_Driver.f90 and EMCURV_Module.f90:
 A 2D EFIE example with several built-in geometries.
 This example constructs (with entry evaluation), factor the EFIE matrix and solve it with plane-wave excitations.
 ```
 mpirun -n nmpi ./EXAMPLE/ie2d